By: Mathew J. Levy, Esq. & Stacey Lipitz Marder, Esq.Email the Author

 When evaluating rent, potential tenants should look at their total financial obligations.
 For instance, a lease may be a triple net lease, whereby the tenant is responsible to pay all or part of the taxes, insurance and maintenance associated with use of the property, in addition to the tenant’s regular monthly rent.
 In that case, the tenant would want to make sure that it is clear exactly what the tenant’s financial obligations are and how such amounts are calculated.
 The tenant may also consider adding a cap with respect to increases in fees.
 In the event the lease is for a multi-year term, the tenant should be aware of what the financial obligations are each year, including increases in monthly rent.
 Increases should generally be no more than cost of living adjustments per year.

-Many businesses in today’s environment sublet space to other individuals/businesses.
+Many medical practices in today’s environment sublet space to other healthcare providers.
 Many leases contain language indicating that any assignment/sublease/license must be approved by the landlord via a specific consent process, and that the tenant is responsible for additional fees in connection with such assignment/sublease/license.
-In order to avoid this process, it is recommended that language be added permitting the tenant to sublease/license a certain percentage of the space without obtaining the landlord’s consent.
+In order to avoid this process, it is recommended that language be added permitting the tenant to sublease/license a certain percentage of the space to a healthcare provider without obtaining the landlord’s consent.

 Most leases contain language indicating that the tenant has to maintain certain insurance at its sole cost.
 Tenants need to understand specifically what insurance is required, as well as the costs to obtain such insurance.
 It is further recommended that the landlord also maintain insurance to protect the space.
 With respect to liability, most leases indicate that the tenant is responsible for any damage to the premises or injuries that occur on the premises.
 Such liability should be mutual, and language should be added noting that the landlord is also liable, provided the landlord (or its contractors, employees or agents) are responsible for such damage or injuries.